nschlia/ffmpegfs/README.md

 **To switch to the branch for version 2, git clone and do "git checkout release2.x".**

 * **Work on version 1.97 (2.0 pre-release) now in progress.**
+* Feature: Added support for HLS (HTTP Live Streaming).
+See the "HTTP Live Streaming" section about how to use it.
 * Feature: Added checks for mov/mp4/prores/webm video format.
 * Bugfix: Moved video deinterlace filtering before rescaling.
 Deinterlace does not work properly on rescaled videos, what a suprise.
 Especially caused strange results on Bluray sources, created blurred frames if downscaled from HD to SD (or lower) before deinterlacing.
 * Bugfix: Avoid EINVAL errors in case the cache file ends up at zero size.
 Minor problem, but ugly.